 Increase positive visibility to win that promotion

 On a related point, there’s no point being a star if nobody sees your light shine.
+If you want to get a promotion, you need to appear promotable.

 To use the Johari Window model, most of your worth is hidden in the Façade and Blind Spot quadrants, either because it’s not known to others or it’s not clear to you.